 Pastor Jarrod Hylden

 Pastor Jarrod Hylden began serving Skrefsrud Lutheran in 2015.
-He has been married to Elise for nine years and they have two young children.
+He has been married to Elise for ten years and they have two young children.
 Pastor Jarrod is originally from Park River, ND.
 He graduated from the Association Free Lutheran Bible School in 2007, Concordia College (Moorhead) in 2011, and the Association Free Lutheran Theological Seminary in 2015.

 Every Sunday Pastor Jarrod aims to preach Christ crucified and risen for our salvation.
 He would love to visit with you and encourage you in your walk with the Lord.

 Office location: 46920 292nd St, Beresford, SD 57004

 Pastor Jarrod blogs with other Free Lutheran pastors at www.servantspen.com

 Baptism Part II: Baptism: No Enemy of Saving Faith.